 A great introduction to New Orleans and Sully Mansion is with a walking tour of the Garden District and Lafayette No. 1 Cemetery.

-The Sully Mansion boasts a location in the heart of the Garden District, only a block from the world famous Commander’s Palace restaurant and steps away from the iconic Lafayette No. 1 Cemetery.
+The Sully Mansion boasts a location in the heart of the Garden District, only a block from the world famous Commander’s Palace restaurant and steps away from the iconic Lafayette Cemetery No. 1.
 Designed by architect Thomas Sully, in 1890, the inn is often featured on walking tours through this historic neighborhood.

 What is your favorite thing about the Garden District?